coderefinery/social-coding/content/software-licensing.md

 * **Downstream Obligations**: Anyone who reuses, modifies, or integrates your code into their work must preserve your copyright notice and license text.
 They are not required to share their modifications or open-source their downstream projects.

 * **Allowed Inbound Snippets**: If you want to include small third-party code snippets in your files, you can freely embed code licensed under **permissive terms** (e.g., MIT, BSD, Apache-2.0, 0BSD) or public domain waivers (CC0) without affecting your permissive license.
-However, embedding copyleft snippets (e.g., GPL, EUPL) might trigger reciprocal obligations, forcing your entire repository to be re-licensed under those copyleft terms.
+However, embedding copyleft snippets (e.g., GPL, EUPL) might trigger reciprocal obligations requiring you to re-license.
+Whether it does depends on which copyleft: weak copyleft (LGPL, MPL-2.0) often lets your surrounding code stay permissive, while strong copyleft generally does not.

 * **In-File Identification (SPDX)**: Apply standard machine-readable SPDX identifier comments directly at the top of your scripts: